 Kia: Well you probably end up spending more time together

 Tara: Yeah I think so, and I think time is…you need to be more present in that time as well.
-You need to be attuned I guess to a partner, both carer and the person who is ill, or has a disability.
+You need to be attuned I guess from partner to carer and the person who is ill, or has a disability.
 The dynamic, the power dynamic, shifts so it’s important to be attuned to that.
 And it’s important to have times when you’re just friends or you’re just a couple without having the focus always on illness.

 How Do You Define the Changes in Relationship Roles?

 Kia: Yeah, let’s talk about that.
 Because it does go from an intimate relationship and maybe things change everywhere from physically, in a bedroom setting, to then the emotional needs as well.
 To who is providing what.
-So how do we navigate that change, when it does happen usually quite quickly
+So how do we navigate that change from partner to carer when it does happen usually quite quickly

 Tara: They’re really heavily intertwined.
-I know Cath Mahoney talks about that a lot in her series that you mentioned before, that you really can’t separate the role of carer from friend, or the role of carer from partner, because as humans we’re complex so there aren’t you know…
+I know Cath Mahoney talks about that a lot in her series that you mentioned before, that you really can’t separate the role of carer from friend, or the roles from partner to carer, because as humans we’re complex so there aren’t you know…

 Kia: “Now I’m going to wear this hat”